hrucchetto/bcraapi/README.md

 **1. Environment**

-Possible values are: production or test.
+Possible values: production or test.

 **2. Initial and final dates**